pg9182/ip2x/README.md

 - Uses code generation to simplify adding new products/types/fields/documentation while reducing the likelihood of bugs ([input](./dbdata.go), [docs](https://pkg.go.dev/github.com/pg9182/ip2x/internal/codegen)).
 - Is written in idiomatic Go: correct error handling (rather than stuffing error strings into the record struct), useful zero values (an empty record will work properly), proper type names, etc.
 - Has [tests](./test/correctness_test.go) to ensure the output is consistent with this library, that a range of IPv4 (and their possible IPv6-mappings) address work correctly, and other things.
 There are also [fuzz](./test/fuzz_test.go) tests to ensure IPs can't crash the library and are IPv4/v6-mapped correctly.
+- Has an automated [tool](./test/verifier/main.go) to compare the output of this library against the offical ones for every row of any database.

 ## Benchmark